OzuYatamutsu/project-overengineer/README.md

 25. The Janitor service removes any jobs in a state of ABORT_TIMEOUT for more than the job TTL.
 26. The Janitor service removes any jobs in a state of ABORT_OVERLOAD for more than the job TTL.

+## SLOs

+TODO

 ## Observability

-All components within the system are expected to emit at least the following telemetry:
+To enforce the SLOs, all components within the system are expected to emit at least the following telemetry:

 ### Client